329 Days on the Road

 A journey to the portrait gallery

 The southern atrium filled with daylight and the view of Albert Park currently full of autumn colours right now, leads us to some more traditional art in the form of portraits.
-Leaflets by the viewing benches make it easier to read about the paintings rather an sticking your face on an information board and blocking the painting from everyone else’s view – a small but significant touch.
+Leaflets by the viewing benches make it easier to read about the paintings rather than sticking your face on an information board and blocking the painting from everyone else’s view – a small but significant touch.

 We then find ourselves in a huge atrium with colourful paper mache-type art hanging from the ceiling.
 Above us are more floors of art work yet to be explored.

-The Entrance to the grand Auckland Art Gallery
+The entrance to the grand Auckland Art Gallery

 The exhibitions of the Auckland Art Gallery are ever-changing.
 Currently, we are seeing an exhibition in the International Art section taken from the Tate gallery in London called “The Body Laid Bare”.
 More than 100 works tell the story of artists’ fascination with the human body over the last two centuries.
 Sticking more to home, there is a room full of modern paintings relating to early arrivals in New Zealand during the colonial times, as well as Maori portraits.
 Speaking of portraits, things get a little wackier in the Performance Portraits exhibition, which remind us of the moving photos seen in the Harry Potter movies.